Book William Higham to speak at your event

 LATEST TALK

 We’ve all seen attitudes to Luxury shifting radically in the last decade.
 It’s less about your Cash and more about your Conscience.
+But a new young wave of Luxury Consumers are shifting the goalposts yet again.

 Tomorrow’s Luxury Consumer will combine a passion for wellbeing, informality and family with an expectation of convenience, personalisation and service.
 And if you’re not ready to help them find that, you need to start preparing to do so – and fast.